ibm-cloud-docs/discovery-data/tutorial-assistant.md

 {: #tutorial-convo-project}
 {: step}

+Now that the assistant can recognize questions about a subject, let's give it access to data from which it can retrieve accurate answers.

-In {{site.data.keyword.discoveryshort}}, create a project.
-You'll create a Conversational Search project type.
-This type is optimized for retrieving answers during dialog-driven interactions.
+In {{site.data.keyword.discoveryshort}}, create a Conversational Search project type.
+This project type is optimized for retrieving answers during dialog-driven interactions.
 For example, unlike other project types, it does not apply prebuilt enrichments that aren't needed.

-For more information about project types, see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).

 1. Open a new web browser page.